 - The Heart: She's the upbeat and loving member of the apprentices, and is often the one to get everyone grounded and keep the mood up by being loving to her friends.

 - Nice Girl: Tetia is a very sweet girl and her first impulse at all times is to help others, she is even introduced by helping Coco.

-- Rose-Haired Sweetie: Tetia is revealed to have pink hair in a colored page, and is the sweetest and most energetic of Qifrey's apprentices.
+- Rose-Haired Sweetie: Tetia has pink hair and is the sweetest and most energetic of Qifrey's apprentices.

 - Spell My Name with an "S": Is it Tetia or Tethia?
 The Kodansha English language translation has her go by "Tetia."

 - Third-Person Person: She refers to herself in third person sometimes.